-Other current assets mainly include creditable withholding taxes (CWT), inventories, prepayments, input VAT and deferred input VAT.
+Other current assets mainly include creditable withholding taxes (CWT), prepayments, inventories, deferred input value-added tax (VAT), input VAT, and contract assets.

 CWT.
 CWT represents the amount withheld by the Group's customer in relation to its income.
 CWT can be utilized as payment for income taxes provided that these are properly supported by certificates of creditable tax withheld at source subject to the rules on Philippine income taxation.